-If a multi-institutional team is submitting, provide the following information on a separate page as a supplement to the title page.
-This page will not count toward the project narrative page limitation.
+If a multi-institutional team is submitting collaborative applications, provide the following information on a separate page as a supplement to the title page.

-- List all institutions by name with each institution's PI and senior personnel on the same line. - Indicate the lead PI who will be the point of contact and coordinator for the combined research activity. - Provide a statement explaining the leadership structure of the team. - Include a table modeled on the following chart providing summary budget information from all institutions.
+- List all institutions by name with each institution's PI on the same line. - Indicate the lead PI who will be the point of contact and coordinator for the combined research activity. - Provide a statement explaining the leadership structure of the team. - Include a description of each institution's facilities, equipment, and resources that will be made available to the team. - If applicable, explain how students and early-stage researchers will be trained and mentored by senior researchers. - Include a table modeled on the following chart providing summary budget information from all institutions.
 Provide the total costs of the budget request in each year for each institution and totals for all rows and columns.